-G. V. Chilingar (⊠) 101 S. Windsor Blvd., Los Angeles, CA, USA e-mail: gchiling@usc.edu The proponents of the anthropogenic theory take into consideration only one component of heat transfer in the atmosphere, i.e., radiation.
-Yet, in the dense Earth's troposphere with the pressure $\rho_a > 0.2$ atm the heat from the Earth's surface is mostly transferred by convection (Sorokhtin 2001a, b).
+Traditional anthropogenic theory of currently observed global warming states that release of carbon dioxide into atmosphere (partially as a result of utilization of fossil fuels) leads to an increase in atmospheric temperature because the molecules of CO2 (and other greenhouse gases) absorb the infrared radiation from the Earth's surface.
+This statement is based on the Arrhenius hypothesis, which was never verified (Arrhenius, 1896).
+The proponents of this theory take into consideration only one component of heat transfer in atmosphere, i.e., radiation.
+Yet, in the dense Earth's troposphere with the pressure $p_a > 0.2$ atm, the heat from the Earth's surface is mostly transferred by convection (Sorokhtin, 2001a).
 According to our estimates, convection accounts for 67%, water vapor condensation in troposphere accounts for 25%, and radiation accounts for about 8% of the total heat transfer from the Earth's surface to troposphere.
-Thus, convection is the dominant process of heat transfer in troposphere and all of the theories of Earth's atmospheric heating (or cooling) first of all must consider this process of heat (energy)-mass redistribution in atmosphere (Sorokhtin 2001a, b; Khilyuk and Chilingar 2003, 2004).
+Thus, convection is the dominant process of heat transfer in troposphere, and all the theories of Earth's atmospheric heating (or cooling) first of all must consider this process of heat (energy)- mass redistribution in atmosphere (Sorokhtin, 2001a, 2001b; Khilyuk and Chilingar, 2003, 2004).